Skip to content

 Prioritization buckets are split by account balances, not transaction amounts

 Prior to V24, there were 129 balance buckets4, with the majority (89) of those buckets being for balances under 0.0003.
-Since most legitimate users tend to have balances larger than that, this meant that most of the balance buckets were minimally used.
-In V24 however, there are now 62 balance buckets35, & account balances under 0.0003 all share the same bucket.
-This means that there are a lot more buckets for typical real-world account balances now, which helps prioritize legitimate transactions over spam.
+Since most legitimate users tend to have larger balances, most of these 89 balance buckets were minimally used.
+In V24 this was updated to 62 balance buckets35, & account balances under 0.0003 shared the same bucket.
+This created more buckets around typical real-world account balances, helping prioritize legitimate transactions over spam.
+V27 added an additional bucket (Ӿ0.000001 to Ӿ0.0003) to account for common wallet and faucet minimums6.

 The following image illustrates the balance bucket & least-recently-used prioritization process: